metagenomics/metagenomics-tk/docs/modules/binning.md

 #### Contig Coverage

-CoverM is executed on all alginment files to provide basic contig coverage information.
+CoverM is executed on all alignment files to provide basic contig coverage information.
-Here the output are two files.
-One file is the output of all coverm default methods.
+The output consists of two files.
+One file contains the output of all CoverM's default methods.
-The other file are metabat specific metrics which are offered by CoverM.
+The other file contains metabat-specific metrics offered by CoverM.

 `contigCoverage/*_default_coverm_coverage.tsv`